aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-ppsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLTM to PPSX arises when a Python developer wants to add a feature of conversion within an application.
+XLTM is an Excel template file format which is used to store data in a tabular format.
+It is used to create a template for a spreadsheet document.
+On the other hand, PPSX is a Microsoft PowerPoint presentation file format which is used to store slides and other related information.

+<h2>How Aspose.Total helps for xltm to ppsx conversion</h2>
-For a Python developer, who is trying to add a XLTM to PPSX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and PPSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and PPSX files.
+It helps to automate the conversion process of XLTM to PPSX.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLTM file to PDF.
+After that, PowerPoint Python API Aspose.Slides for Python via .NET is used to save the created PDF into desired Microsoft PowerPoint format.

+The API is easy to use and provides a wide range of features.
+It supports a variety of features such as creating, editing, converting, and printing documents.
+It also supports a wide range of file formats such as XLSX, XLSM, XLTM, PPTX, PPSX, and many more.
+It also provides features such as creating charts, tables, and shapes.
+It also provides features such as adding text, images, and other objects to the documents.

+The API also provides features such as setting page layout, setting page margins, setting page orientation, and setting page size.
+It also provides features such as setting page background, setting page borders, setting page headers and footers, and setting page numbers.
+It also provides features such as setting page transitions, setting page animations, and setting page transitions.

+The API also provides features such as setting document properties, setting document security, setting document protection, and setting document encryption.
+It also provides features such as setting document metadata, setting document versioning, and setting document compression.
+It also provides features such as setting document watermarks, setting document hyperlinks, and setting document bookmarks.

+Overall, Aspose.Total for Python via .NET API is a great tool for automating the conversion process of XLTM to PPSX.
+It provides a wide range of features and supports a variety of file formats.
+It is easy to use and provides a wide range of features.
+It is a great tool for automating the conversion process of XLTM to PPSX.

 {{% /blocks/products/pf/feature-page-summary %}}